sdclibbery/tradr/README.md

- x Load orderbook later (but still only once) x Volume scaling x Optimise: ignore orders outside range
-* Add ZRX to homepage and accounts page
-* Volume scaling on all candle graphs
+ x Load orderbook later (but still only once) x Volume scaling x Optimise: ignore orders outside range x Add ZRX to homepage and accounts page x Volume scaling on all candle graphs
 * Have second account history graph in Btc as well as the Eur one
 * Add backup automation with monitoring of some kind